Rachel Brand: Associate Attorney General (2017–2018)

 On February 1, 2017, President Donald Trump nominated Brand to be United States Associate Attorney General.
 Her appointment was confirmed 52–46 by the U.S. Senate on May 18, 2017, and she was sworn in on May 22, 2017.

 The reauthorization of the 702 section of the surveillance law was a job assignment of the subject according to CNN.
 Combating human trafficking was one of Brand's stated priorities as Associate Attorney General.
 At the Department of Justice, Brand authored a memorandum entitled "Limiting Use of Agency Guidance Documents In Affirmative Civil Enforcement Cases," which was called the "Brand memo".
 The document forbade DOJ litigators from bringing enforcement actions based on unenforceable guidance documents.

-On February 9, 2018, the New York Times reported that Brand, along with her assistant Currie Gunn, had resigned from the Justice Department.
-The New York Times indicated that Brand oversaw "a wide swath of the Justice Department" and helped lead the department's effort to extend Section 702 of the FISA Amendments Act that "authorizes the National Security Agency's warrantless surveillance program."
+On February 9, 2018, The New York Times reported that Brand, along with her assistant Currie Gunn, had resigned from the Justice Department.
+The New York Times reported that Brand oversaw "a wide swath of the Justice Department" and helped lead the department's effort to extend Section 702 of the FISA Amendments Act that "authorizes the National Security Agency's warrantless surveillance program."